-(v) Had a compensation arrangement with any entity or individual with which Quest is

-negotiating a transaction on or arrangement?
+(v) Had a compensation arrangement with any entity or individual with which Quest is negotiating a transaction or arrangement?

-Yes ✓No
+1/No

-a membe e describe the situation(s) and if family member or entity and your relationship
+If you answered yes to any of the above questions, please describe the situation(s) and if family a member or entity is involved, the identity of the family member or entity and your relationship with that person or entity.

-· · · · · · · · · · · · · · · · · · ·